 Our Philadelphia Brain Injury Attorney Represents Complex Lawsuits

 Negligence tends to factor into accidents that cause traumatic brain injuries whether they are mild, moderate or severe.
 You might suffer a slip and fall accident due to a place of business not being kept up to proper standards of safety or be the victim of a motor vehicle accident.
 You might even be the victim of an assault or some type of violence.
 It was not your fault, but you might still end up dealing with memory and cognition problems, brain trauma, mood swings, depression or even a coma or brain death.
 Your spouse, child or parent might be the ones who experience severe brain injury symptoms.
-During such a difficult time, you have to keep calm and take the advice of an expert in these matters when it comes to legal recourse and compensation for what has happened.
+During such a difficult time, you have to keep calm and take the advice of seasoned legal representation in these matters when it comes to legal recourse and compensation for what has happened.
 However, it is a complicated area of law that requires a firm focus and strong experience in personal injury litigation.

 What Are Common Causes of Traumatic Brain Injury?

-Before turning to a Philadelphia brain injury attorney, you might ask yourself: What is a traumatic brain injury (TBI)?
+Before turning to a Philadelphia brain injury lawyer, you might ask yourself: What is a traumatic brain injury (TBI)?
 A TBI is a non-degenerative non-congenital injury to the brain from an external force that can possibly lead to permanent or temporary impairment of cognitive, physical and psychosocial functions.
 It may also involve a diminished or altered state of consciousness.
-This type of injury normally comes from a violent blow or jolt to the body or head, or an object that penetrates brain tissue.
+This type of injury normally comes from a violent blow or jolt to the body or head or an object that penetrates brain tissue.
 A mild TBI might only affect brain cells temporarily, but a more severe injury could cause bruising, torn tissues, bleeding and other physical damage to the brain that can result in long-term complications or even death.
 If you experience a TBI, then you should seek immediate medical care.
 Whether mild, moderate or severe, brain trauma is always a serious matter.

 Such trauma could result from any matter of physical activities, such as:

-- Falls – stairway-related accidents are a leading cause of death every, but it is possible to trip and fall over a curb, branch, or your own feet.
+- Falls – Stairway-related accidents are a leading cause of death every, but it is possible to trip and fall over a curb, branch, or your own feet.

-- Violence – you might be mugged or attacked.
+- Violence – You might be mugged or attacked.

-- Motor vehicle accidents – including cars, motorcycles or even bicycles.
-You can crash or collide with something, whether you are driving or hitching a ride.
+- Motor vehicle accidents – “Motor vehicle” is a broad category that includes cars, motorcycles or even bicycles.
+You can crash or collide with something, whether you are driving or riding along as a passenger.

 Also, according to the Mayo Clinic, those most at risk of a TBI tend to be: